 4 Niacin

 Doctors reported on a 46-year-old man who developed liver failure after taking niacin for his high cholesterol problems.
-He was taking 3 grams of niacin per day.
-After 1 month, he started having liver problems.
+He was taking 3 grams

 Is niacin anti-aging?
 See that review for more insights.